Reviews for Hyde Park Theatre Performances

 It's a bit of an inside joke.
 A cast of accomplished actors is impersonating a group of non-actors who are seeking the mysterious meanings and unknown fulfillments of the dramatic experience.

 The Village Voice annointed Annie Baker's comedy its Obie (off-broadway) award this year for best new American play and gave another Obie to the cast for their ensemble work.
 So you can expect an amusing evening when you stop by the Hyde Park Theatre to see them do their second play this year by the 29-year-old Annie B. They delivered her Body Awareness just this past April.
-Director Ken Webster and the gang like to play …
+Director Ken Webster and the gang like to …

 Read more »